 Peanut Butter Frosting

-- 1/2 cup unsalted butter, room temperature
+- 1/2 cup unsalted butter, room temp

 - 1/4 cup peanut butter, smooth

-2 cups confectioner’s sugar, sifted
+- 2 cups confectioners' sugar, sifted

 - 1/2 teaspoon vanilla paste

-3-5 Tbsp cream, depending on desired consistency
+- 3-5 Tablespoons heavy cream, depending on desired consistency

 Cream together softened butter and smooth peanut butter.
 Slowly add sifted confectioner’s sugar.
 Add vanilla paste and continue to mix.
 Add tablespoons of cream until you reach your desired consistency.

 *note: I used 5 tablespoons of cream

 Preheat oven to 325 degrees F. Prepare a parchment lined baking sheet.

 Lay strips of bacon onto baking sheet.
 Sprinkle with brown sugar and sugar.
 Flip bacon and coat other side with brown sugar and sugar.
 Let side for a couple minutes until sugars slightly dissolve into bacon.